Skip to main content

 Albertina Roca

 Let’s skip the formalities.
-You already know that fish is good for you, that it’s packed with proteins, minerals, vitamins and amino-3 fatty acids, that scientific research suggests it enhances your cardiovascular health and makes you smarter, and that the American Heart Society recommends eating at least 2 servings of fish per week.
+You already know that fish is good for you, that it’s packed with proteins, minerals, vitamins and amino-3 fatty acids, that scientific research suggests it enhances your cardiovascular health and makes you smarter, and that the American Heart Society recommends eating at least 2 servings of it per week.
 Pff, you’ve probably read that a thousand times.
-What you want to know is: how does it taste?
+What you want to know is: how does your favorite sea dweller taste?
 And what are the tastiest fish out there for you to eat?

-So, with that in mind, here’s a run-down of what we here at Gourmet Food Store believe to be the best tasting fish, with details on flavor, texture and the best cooking methods for each.
-Snapper, cod, swordfish...in the battle of the best fish, who will reign supreme?
+So, with that in mind, here’s a run-down of what we here at Gourmet Food Store believe to be the best tasting fish, with details on flavor, fish texture and the best cooking methods for each.
+Snapper, cod, swordfish...in the battle of the best fish to eat, who will reign supreme?
 Let's find out!

 • Texture: delicate, flaky

-• Preparation: Cod can cooked a number of different ways: seared, baked, poached, broiled, battered, the list goes on.
-Since it’s mild in taste, it contrasts well with striking, colorful ingredients such as lemon, mustard, herbs and olives, and can be used in anything from seafood soups and stews to salads and fish tacos, or of course, fish and chips.
+• Preparation: Take your pick!
+Cod is the top fish in our list, and perhaps the most popular fish in the world, and can be cooked a number of different ways: seared, baked, poached, broiled, battered, the list goes on.
+Since it’s mild in taste, it contrasts well with striking, colorful ingredients such as lemon, mustard, herbs and olives, and can be used in anything from seafood soups and stews to salads and tacos, or of course, fish and chips.

-Sea Bass is particularly recommended for those who recoil at the overly fishy taste/smell of some other fish.
+Sea Bass is, in our opinion, the best tasting sea fish for those who recoil at the overly fishy taste/smell of some other sea critters.
 With its mildly sweet flavor, high fat content and full, meaty consistency, it’s easy to enjoy even for those averse to seafood.
-If you’re not used to eating fish, this is a great place to start, but even those who do eat lots of fish will swear by its heavenliness.
+If you’re not used to eating fish, this is a great option to start, but even those who do eat lots will swear by its heavenliness.

 • Texture: moist, firm, tender